Supervised Guidance Training for Infinite-Dimensional Diffusion Models: Introduction

 While score-based diffusion models (SDMs) have recently been extended to infinite dimensions \citep{franzese2023continuous,pidstrigach2023infinite,lim2025score,franzese2025generative}, conditioning such models to sample from posterior distributions remains an open problem.
 In finite-dimensional settings, conditioning is often achieved via Doob’s $h$-transform \citep{rogers2000diffusions,zhao2025conditional}, where the conditional score decomposes into an unconditional score and a guidance term \cite{dhariwal2021diffusion,chung2022diffusion}.
 Various methods have been proposed to approximate this typically intractable guidance term, ranging from heuristic approximations \cite{chung2022diffusion,yu2023freedom,finzi2023user} to learning the term directly \cite{denker2024deft,zhang2023adding}.
 Some of these methods have been extended to infinite-dimensional SDMs. \citet{baldassari2023conditional} propose a framework to train a conditional infinite-dimensional SDM to directly estimate the posterior distribution.
 FunDPS \cite{yao2025guided} extends DPS \cite{chung2022diffusion} to infinite dimensions in the case where the data is contained in the Cameron-Martin space of the Wiener process.

 Lifting these results into infinite dimensions is not straightforward.
 For example, Lebesgue densities do not exist, so score functions must be designed without referring to densities.
 Furthermore, the definition of conditional scores relies on transition operators of the forward and reverse stochastic differential equations (SDEs) being differentiable; this does not always hold in infinite dimensions.
 We must also contend with issues arising from the Feldman-Hájek theorem: shifting Gaussian measures by an element not in their Cameron-Martin space leads to mutually singular measures.
 This means we cannot rely on the existence of densities between the data and the measure induced by the Wiener process of the SDE.
-At the same time, if we ignore the infinite-dimensional setting by discretising the data immediately, it is unclear how good the approximation is and whether the solutions will behave as the resolution of the discretisation is increased.
-By treating the theory in infinite dimensions and only discretising in the last step, we can better understand the errors induced by discretisation.
-Moreover, we unlock alternative and more flexible options in terms of discretisation, training and loss functions.
-This results in a more general resolution-invariant framework for conditioning infinite-dimensional SDMs.